 The district agrees that there will be no harassment of complainants/grievants or other students because of participation in the complaint/grievance procedure or as a result of filing a complaint/grievance.

-Complete clarification and explanation of the student complaint/grievance process can be obtained from the Office of Student Services in Room 1330, 256-7363 or from the Office of Academic Affairs in Room 1531, 256-7150.
+Complete clarification and explanation of the student complaint/grievance process can be obtained from the Office of Student Affairs in Room 1330, 256-7363 or from the Office of Academic Affairs in Room 1531, 256-7150.
 To file non-instructional complaints, see the Office of Student Affairs.
 To file an instructional complaint, see the Office of Academic Affairs.

 If a student wishes to follow a grievance under Stage 2 and 3 of the Student Complaint and Grievance Policy S6320, the student must fully complete a Student Grievance Form (opens in new window).
 This form will be accepted only after completing the informal complaint process.

 Most complaints, grievances or disciplinary matters should be resolved at the campus level.
 This is the quickest and most successful way of resolving issues involving a California Community College (CCC).
 You are encouraged to work through the campus complaint process first before escalating issues to any of the following resources.
 Issues that are not resolved at the campus level may be presented:

 To the Accrediting Commission for Community and Junior Colleges (ACCJC) at http://www.accjc.org/complaint-process if your complaint is associated with the institution’s compliance with academic program quality and accrediting standards.
 ACCJC is the agency that accredits the academic programs of the California Community Colleges.

 To the CCC Chancellor’s Office by completing the web form below if your complaint does not concern CCC’s compliance with academic program quality and accrediting standards.